(I may earn a small commission from the products mentioned in this post.)

-This includes toiletries, clothes, phone/laptops, shoes, and snacks.
+The list should includes toiletries, clothes, phone/laptops, shoes, and snacks.
 A hospital can be a dry, cool, uncomfortable place so bring a few items that will make you feel at home – even a blanket if needed.

 While at the hospital you’ll likely be wearing the gown they provide.
 But as you prepare to go home you’ll want warm comfortable clothing.

 Sweatshirts and loose fitting shorts are great and warm socks for your feet will help keep your legs warm (I set the thermostat higher too).
-Athletic shorts offer access to the knee for icing and compression.
+Athletic shorts offer easy access to the knee for icing and compression.